Sagarbc05/Sagarbc05/README.md

-- 👋 Hi, I’m Sagar B C, M Tech (ECE) student at UVCE
+- 👋 Hi, I’m Sagar B C, Design Verification Engineer.
-- 👀 I’m very much interested in RTL Design and Analog circuit design
+- 👀 I’m very much interested in RTL Design and Verification.
-- 🌱 I’m currently pursuing M Tech final year and I am working on Floating point multiplier project
+- 🌱 I’m skilled in developing SV and UVM based CRV environments.
-- 💞️ I’m looking to collaborate on any VLSI projects that requires RTL design.
+- 💞️ I’m looking to collaborate on any VLSI projects that requires RTL design and verification.
 - 📫 Any Doubts???.....
 Just send a mail to sagarbc05@gmail.com....
 - Note: Only valid queries will be replied...